Stazed/non-mixer-xt/OSC.md

 /strip/[STRIP_NAME]/Meter/Level%20(dB)
 ```

-Output parameters of plugins (e.g. a compressor's gain reduction) are not shown generic plugin interfaces but their signals can be quiered, see [Signal listing](#signal-listing).
+Output parameters of plugins (e.g. a compressor's gain reduction) are not shown generic plugin interfaces but their signals can be queried, see [Signal listing](#signal-listing).

 ### Signals under NSM